imikodanic/next-boilerplate/README.md

-# next-boilerplate
+# Next Boilerplate

+Awesome Next boilerplate to start up your project with the best tools and practices.

+## Features
+- PandaCSS
+- ESLint
+- Prettier
+- Husky
-This is Next boilerplate which implements PandaCSS and Ark UI
+- Ark UI
+- pnpm